dev-tch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - script  hello_you : Create a script that prints hello user, where user is the current Linux user
 - script 2-path : Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program
 - script 3-paths : Create a script that counts the number of directories in the PATH
+- script 4-global_variables : Create a script that lists environment variables